A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Introduction

 \section{Introduction}

-Quantum computers are advancing at an extraordinary pace, with new developments emerging almost daily\cite{mckinsey2025quantum}.
-These systems are built on various physical implementations—such as superconducting circuits, ion traps, and photonics—to realize their fundamental units of computation, known as qubits\cite{ chae2024quantum_qubit_review}.
-However, due to the short coherence time and crosstalk errors in quantum systems, there are practical limits to the number of qubits that can be reliably integrated on a single chip \cite{sebastiano2019scalable}.
-This limitation has led to the concept of Quantum Data Centers (QDCs), in which multiple Quantum Processing Units (QPUs) are interconnected to function as a single distributed system \cite{liu2024quantum, shapourian2025quantum}.
-QDCs are being explored for a range of potential applications, including quantum sensing, magic state distillation, and distributed quantum computing (DQC)\cite{liu2024quantum}.
-Among these, DQC has gained particular attention, both as a scalable solution to the qubit integration challenge and as a strategic priority in the roadmaps of major players in the field \cite{campbell2024quantum, divincenzo2025thirty}.
+Current quantum computing platforms remain limited in the number of qubits that can be reliably integrated on a single processor~\cite{chae2024quantum_qubit_review, campbell2024quantum, shapourian2025quantum, sebastiano2019scalable}.
+Such limitations have led to the concept of Quantum Data Centers (QDCs), in which multiple quantum processor units (QPUs) are interconnected to function as a single distributed system~\cite{liu2024quantum, shapourian2025quantum, cacciapuoti2025datacenters}.
+QDCs are being explored for a range of potential applications, including quantum sensing, magic state distillation, and distributed quantum computing (DQC)~\cite{liu2024quantum}.
+Among these, DQC has gained particular attention, both as a scalable solution to the qubit integration challenge and as a strategic priority in the roadmaps of major players in the field~\cite{campbell2024quantum, divincenzo2025thirty}.

-As shown in the top part of Fig.\ref{f:Demo}, DQC relies on both quantum and classical communication channels to coordinate the execution of algorithms across multiple QPUs \cite{hwang2024machine, cacciapuoti2025datacenters}.
-Each QPU is responsible for a portion of the computing task, and remote gates (RGs), such as CNOT gates or more general controlled-unitary (CU) gates, are used to perform logical operations between QPUs \cite{caleffi2024distributed, peckham2024async, gottesman1999teleportation}.
-Within each QPU, qubits are categorized by their distinct roles (see Fig.\ref{f:DQCarch}): the processing qubits handle the local part of the quantum algorithm, the communication qubits act as the interface for establishing entanglement between QPUs, and the flying qubits serve as quantum information carrier, which is typically implemented via photons or converted signals, to physically transmit quantum information across the network.
-This modular structure enables DQC to support scalable computation, but also introduces challenges \cite{ferrari2023modular, vanMeter2022distributed}.
+DQC relies on both quantum and classical communication channels to coordinate the execution of algorithms across multiple QPUs~\cite{hwang2024machine, cacciapuoti2025datacenters}.
+Each QPU is responsible for a portion of the computing task, and remote gates (RGs), such as CNOT gates or more general controlled-unitary (CU) gates, are used to perform logical operations between QPUs~\cite{caleffi2024distributed, peckham2024async, gottesman1999teleportation}.
+Within each QPU, qubits are categorized by their distinct roles (see Fig.~\ref{f:DQCarch}): processing qubits handle the local part of the quantum algorithm, communication qubits act as the interface for establishing entanglement between QPUs, and flying qubits (FQs) serve as quantum information carriers, typically implemented via photons, to physically transmit quantum information across the network.
+This modular structure enables DQC to support scalable computation but also introduces challenges~\cite{ferrari2023modular, vanMeter2022distributed}.